lesjames/generator-breakpoint/README.md

 `$ yo breakpoint`

 The generator will install the Grunt and Bower configs wherever you run that command.
 Your HTML, CSS and JS installation can vary depending on the type of backend you are using.
 The generator defaults the website root to a folder called `website`.
 If you want your front end assets to be placed in your current directory use `.` for your website root.

 #### About the defaults

-This project scaffolds projects to suit our development setup at [Capstrat](https://www.capstrat.com).
+This project scaffolds projects to suit the development setup at [Capstrat](https://www.capstrat.com).
 It's likely that you will want to choose the **'No assumptions'** setup and place your front end assets in your current directory.
 The Django option only creates a base.html file in a templates directory.
 The Wordpress setup is very basic but it will install Wordpress for you.

 ## Working with Grunt

 When in development your front end assets will be placed in a 'dev' folder.
 During development Grunt will compile your Sass and lint your JS.
 You can have grunt watch your dev folder for changes...

 `$ grunt watch`

 You can also manually trigger a Sass compile by typing `$ grunt`.

 When pushing to production, Grunt will compile, concat and minify your front end assets and place them in a new folder called 'static'.
 Your HTML needs to point to this folder in the production environment.
 To create a build type...

 `$ grunt build`

 The easiest way to have your HTML templates switch between development and production versions of your front end assets is to include some logic in your templates.
 An example of what this looks like is...

 ```html
 {% if development %}